-Longest Snapchat Streak [February 2021]
+The Longest Current Snapchat Streak

-If you’re new to the app, streaks might seem like a strange concept, and you may not even know what the number next to your friends mean.
+If you’re new to the app, streaks might seem like a strange concept, and you may not even know what a Snapstreak is.
 Let’s dive deep into the concepts behind Snapchat streaks, how you can make sure you’re always on your streak game, and what the longest Snap streak is to date.

-The idea behind a Snapchat streak is simple: you and a friend each snap each other back once a day within a twenty-four hour period (though there’s some contention about this, as you’ll see below).
-After three days of back and forth snapping, you’ll finally receive a small flame icon, along with a new number: 3, to represent three days of snapping back and forth between users.
-This is your Snapchat streak, and it’ll go up everyday you and the other person snap with each other.
+The idea behind a Snapchat streak is simple: you and a friend snap each other at least once every twenty-four hours.
+After three days of back-and-forth snapping, you’ll finally receive a small flame icon, along with a new number: 3, to represent three days of snapping back and forth between users.
+This is your Snapchat streak, and it’ll go up every day you and the other person snap each other.

 How to Keep a Streak Going

-Keeping a streak going can be tougher than you think.
-Sure, it starts out easy enough, as you and your friend(s) send photos, videos, selfies and more between each other.
+Keeping a streak going can be trickier than you think.
+Sure, it starts out easy enough, as you and your friend(s) send photos, videos, selfies, and more to each other.
 But you might be surprised to learn how easy it is to slip, to forget to send a photo back to the person when you’re sure you checked your Snaps that morning.

 - Snapchat doesn’t hide when your streak with someone is dying.
 If you’re running out of time to save the streak, you’ll see a small hourglass icon appear next to your contact.
 This means time is running out for both of you.
 Snapchat hasn’t officially published how long this lasts, but if we had to guess, you’re probably looking at about four hours remaining before the streak dies, meaning the hourglass appears about twenty hours after your last Snap exchange.